Innovation’s not just a cool idea — it’s what we do.

 1989 – Cirrus Logic is listed on the NASDAQ under the symbol CRUS.

 1991 – Cirrus Logic acquired Crystal Semiconductor, experts in mixed-signal ICs.
-One of Cirrus Logic’s biggest and most important acquisition, Austin-based Crystal Semiconductor established the company’s leadership in audio products and became the driving force of the company in the new millennium.
+One of Cirrus Logic’s biggest and most important acquisitions, Austin-based Crystal Semiconductor established the company’s leadership in audio products and became the driving force of the company in the new millennium.

 2000 – Key patent brings advanced Cirrus Logic’s noise shaping technologies for truly great audio to a number of end user applications.

 2007 – Jason Rhode, Ph.D., becomes CEO of Cirrus Logic.

 2014 – Wolfson Microelectronics acquired by Cirrus Logic.
 The combined offerings of both companies have created a true global semiconductor powerhouse at the heart of the fast-growing market for high quality audio solutions.

 2016-2017 – Acquisitions and investments in IP for growth areas like voice biometrics, boosted amps and machine learning expanded Cirrus Logic’s worldwide presense into Madrid and Salt Lake City.

 2020 – John Forsyth was named Cirrus Logic’s president, with Jason Rhode remaining as chief executive officer.

 This place has the best work environment in terms of special events and benefits of any place I have ever worked outside Silicon Valley.
 Of course the difference here is that you have a work/life balance and can afford a mortgage.